 Haggling is the art of negotiating in the hope of securing a lower price than that stated on the object.
 In my experience, haggling is more prominent and vigorously undertaken at car boot sales and between dealers, usually, because the dealer is trying their utmost to secure an item at a price that leaves them with a reasonable margin of profit.

 Occasionally, an antique dealer will attempt to trade without exchanging actual money.
-Instead, they may try to “barter” one or more objects against another dealer's artifacts.
-I have done this with a collectible that was not selling, and rather than persevere with it; I would choose to try and exchange it for an item that I felt was more suited to my local market.
-In my experience, bartering works best where both the seller and the buyer have things that they both wish to try and move on.
+Instead, they may try to "barter" one or more objects against another dealer's artifacts.
+I have done this with a collectible that was not selling, and rather than persevere with it, I would choose to try and exchange it for an item that I felt was more suited to my local market.
+In my experience, bartering works best where both the seller and the buyer have things they wish to try and move on.
 Sometimes just having something presented to a different clientele would be enough to shift the item.

 - What’s the death on this?

 A phrase often used to ask for the seller's lowest possible price.